Bachelor of Science in International Business

 One critical analysis in the humanities course.
 2

-One scientific reasoning with lab course.
+One scientific reasoning with laboratory course.
 2

 Pre-business courses